commercetools/merchant-center-application-kit/.changeset/stupid-kangaroos-film.md

 '@commercetools-frontend/mc-scripts': minor
 ---

-Add `mc-scripts login` command
+Add a new CLI command `mc-scripts login`.

-This command enables users to log in to the merchant center service from the command line.
+This command enables users to log in to their Merchant Center account through the CLI.
+An interactive prompt will be displayed asking the user to enter the login credentials.

-Upon login, an authentication token is stored on the user's computer's home directory.
-The token can be used to perform some operations in the merchant center through the CLI.
+Upon login, the user session token is stored in the user's home directory `$HOME/.commercetools/mc-credentials.json`.
+The session token will be used by other CLI commands that require a valid session token.
-If no valid token is available on the computer, the login command requires an email and password to authenticate.